 The date of first frost hardly relates at all to the number of frosts in a season.
-This graph, copied from an earlier post, shows the mismatches.
+This graph, copied from an earlier post, shows how poorly they match.
 The earliest first frost, in 2008, was in a year with a normal number of frosts.
 In the least frosty year, 2013, the first frost did not come late.

 The central date and the spread

 To find the central value and the spread of a climate item like this calls for readings for a number of years called a “Normal Period”.
 (See note below on Climate Normals.)
 I chose the first eleven years of my readings (1999 to 2009) as my Normal Period.
 For this period I found these five order statistics: